benguild/BGTableViewRowActionWithImage/README.md

                            handler:(void (^)(UITableViewRowAction *, NSIndexPath *))handler;
 ```

-Use this constructor **only** to configure the row action.
-Manually setting the `backgroundColor` will probably result in unexpected behavior.
+Use **one** of these constructors **only** to configure each row action, depending on your needs.
+Manually setting the `backgroundColor` property of a row action after calling a constructor will probably result in unexpected behavior, and should be avoided.

 ## Demo